pyexcel/pyexcel/docs/source/architecture.rst

 dependences.
 For example, if you choose pyexcel-xls, xlrd and xlwt will be brought in as 2nd level depndencies.

-Looking at the following architectural diagram, pyexcel is split into different small packages.
+Looking at the following architectural diagram, pyexcel hosts plugin interfaces for data source, data renderer and data parser. pyexel-pygal, pyexcel-matplotlib, and pyexce-handsontable extend pyexcel using data renderer interface. pyexcel-io package takes away the responsibilities to interface with excel libraries, for example: xlrd, openpyxl, ezodf.

+As in :ref:`a-map-of-plugins-and-file-formats`, there are overlapping capabilities in reading and writing xlsx, ods files.
+Because each third parties express different personalities although they may read and write data in the same file format, you as the pyexcel is left to pick which suit your task best.

 .. image:: _static/images/architecture.svg